-Crohn's disease (Enterocolitis Regionalis), along with ulcerative colitis, is a chronic inflammatory bowel disease.
-Unlike ulcerative colitis, Crohn's disease can occur throughout the gastrointestinal tract, from the esophagus to the anus, but most often it affects the end of the small intestine (ileum) and the beginning of the large intestine (colon).
+Crohn's disease, or Enterocolitis Regionalis, along with ulcerative colitis, is a chronic inflammatory bowel disease.
+Unlike ulcerative colitis, Crohn's disease can occur throughout the gastrointestinal tract, from the mouth to the anus, but most often it affects the end of the small intestine, or ileum, and the beginning of the large intestine, or colon.
 The entire intestinal wall is affected, including deeper layers.

-What are the first signs of the disease?
+What are the first signs of Crohn’s disease?

-The first signs of Crohn's disease are severe, sometimes cramp-like abdominal pain, which is particularly often located in the right lower abdomen.
-The right lower abdomen includes the section of the intestine that is most often affected.
-However, the pain can occur all over the abdomen.
-In addition, there may be diarrhea, which is mostly without blood admixtures.
-Diarrhea or particularly soft bowel movements that occur more than three times a day and also at night should definitely be clarified.
-Another symptom can be nausea.
+The first signs of Crohn's disease are severe, sometimes cramp-like abdominal pain, which is often located in the right lower abdomen.
+The right lower abdomen includes the section of the intestine that is most often affected by Crohn’s disease.
+There may also be diarrhea, with or without blood.
+Diarrhea or soft bowel movements that occur more than three times a day and at night are often signs of Crohn’s disease.
+Another symptom can be persistent nausea.

-There may also be a slight increase in temperature.
+There may also be a slight increase in body temperature caused by the inflammatory process.
 In some cases, the symptoms include constipation and a bloated stomach.
-Many patients also notice weight loss and loss of appetite.
+Many patients experience loss of appetite that can lead to weight loss.

-In children, the disease manifests itself in particular through a growth delay.
-This can include inflammatory skin changes in the subcutaneous fatty tissue on the legs (erythema nodosum).
+In children, the disease manifests as a growth delay.
+Symptoms may include tender, reddish bumps in the subcutaneous fatty tissue on the legs, or erythema nodosum.
 The eyes or joints can also be inflamed.

 In addition, fistulas and abscesses can occur in the anal area.
 Such anal fistulas are often the first sign of Crohn's disease.